Click here to view the top 3 recipe searches from last month.

 Just in case you want to make them without having any leftover mashed potatoes, just make the mashed potatoes, let them get cool, then use them in this recipe.
 Make sure you flavor the mashed potatoes with something, like Chives, Minced Onions, Garlic, or even Black Truffle Oil.

-I made these again for my Son, Critter and his wife just after Christmas.
-We had leftover mashed potatoes with Cheddar Cheese, Onions, and Butter, so I added a little more milk than this recipe calls for.
+I made these again, this time for my Son (Critter) and his Wife (Kate) just after Christmas.
+We had leftover mashed potatoes (from pierogis) with Cheddar Cheese, Onions, and Butter already mixed in, so I had to add a little more milk than this recipe calls for.

-They came out real good, again.
-But my Son decided that they shouldn't be called Tater Tots because they didn't have the texture as he expected because of the frozen variety he likes.
-He couldn't get over how good they were, but kept insisting I name them somthing different.
+They came out really good, again.
+But my Critter decided that they shouldn't be called Tater Tots because they didn't have the texture as he expected, he's used to the frozen variety.
+Although he couldn't get over how good they were, he still kept insisting I name them somthing different.

 So now they have another name.
 They're a Potato Croquette.
 A fancy French name for a variation of a Tater Tot.